ItaiAllouche/minimalPairsLexicalStress/README.md

-# What Does Lexical Stress Look Like?
+# How Does a Deep Neural Network Look at Lexical Stress??

 <h1 align="center">
   <br>
-[JASA] What Does Lexical Stress Look Like?: Minimal-Pairs Lexical-Stress Classification with LRP Analysis
+[JASA] How Does a Deep Neural Network Look at Lexical Stress?: Minimal-Pairs Lexical-Stress Classification with LRP Analysis
   <br>
   <img src="https://github.com/ItaiAllouche/minimalPairsLexicalStress/blob/main/figs/spect_and_histmaps.png" height="370">
 </h1>